-A number of factors are considered in determining whether it is in a student's best interest to be placed in honors and AP classes.
-Students' previous performance in classes, standardized test scores, work habits, conduct, and teacher evaluations will be taken into consideration; other important factors are students' resilience, ability to manage their own affairs, persistence and perseverance, willingness to read and write independently, pursuit of learning beyond classroom requirements, maturity of thinking, intellectual curiosity, readiness, and ability to think abstractly.
-If students do not possess these qualities, it is to their benefit to delay the class or to take a standard college preparatory class.
+When determining if a student should be placed in honors and AP classes, we consider various factors including previous academic performance, standardized test scores, work habits, conduct, and teacher evaluations.
+Additionally, resilience, self-management, willingness to read and write independently, pursuit of learning beyond classroom requirements, maturity of thinking, intellectual curiosity, and the ability to think abstractly are important.
+If students lack these qualities, it may be beneficial to delay the class or opt for a standard college preparatory course.